ericayhayes/honoringthefallen/_posts/1941-12-30-josephbenedictmaloney.md

 ![Second Lieutenant Joseph Benedict Maloney, 1937](images/JosephBenedictMaloney_uniform.jpg) {:.image}
-Joseph Benedict Maloney, 1937.
-Photo Source: Gay Choate Keilty.
+Second Lieutenant Joseph Benedict Maloney, 1937.
+Photo Source: Dr. Daniel J. Maloney, Helen Quigley Maloney, and Peter Michael Keilty.
    {:.caption}

 Joseph Benedict Maloney was born October 17, 1915 in Waterbury, Connecticut.
-He was the son of Daniel Joseph Maloney, M.D. and Ellen A. Quigley Maloney.
+He was the son of Daniel Joseph Maloney, M.D. and Hellen A. Quigley Maloney.
 Joseph Benedict (Ben) was the youngest of 4 children.
 His brothers and sister were Augustin J., Emily C., and Kenneth J. Maloney.
 He was the nephew of the late Cornelius Maloney, founder of the "Waterbury Democrat," and the late Arthur Quigley, former CEO of American Brass Company.

 Ben attended parochial school and graduated from Crosby High School, both in Waterbury.
 He was a graduate of Villanova College (now Villanova University) in Villanova Pennsylvania.